blumareks/ai-visrec-under-10min/README.md

 # ai visual recognition under 10min
 let's create a custom classifier and run analysis with node.red on images.

-## See this github here: http://ibm.biz/2019treehacks
-to sign up for the cloud: http://ibm.biz/2019TreeHacks

 1. find [the drone based image classifier building with John Walicki](https://github.com/IBM/drones-iot-visual-recognition)
 2. use [watson visual recognition in node.red](https://github.com/watson-developer-cloud/node-red-labs/tree/master/basic_examples/visual_recognition)
 3. tweak it to use our custom model